shaik1002/biggitlabbomb/doc/development/documentation/styleguide/word_list.md

 When referring to the subscription billing model:

-- For GitLab.com, use **seats**.
+- For GitLab SaaS, use **seats**.
 Customers purchase seats.
 Users occupy seats when they are invited to a group, with some [exceptions](../../../subscriptions/gitlab_com/index.md#how-seat-usage-is-determined).
 - For GitLab self-managed, use **users**.
 Customers purchase subscriptions for a specified number of **users**.